HackYourFuture-CPH/program/courses/Frontend/advanced-javascript/week2/session-plan.md

 buttonElement.addEventListener("click", buttonClicked);

 //Callbacks
-// Now lets learn about callbacks!
+// Now let's learn about callbacks!
 // Well actually you have already made callbacks!
 // When you give a function to an event listener or a timer or when fetching data you are using a callback function